kyphan38/web/assets/docs/technical/os - ongoing/1-processes/1-introduction.md

 --

 - OS provides the process abstraction
-  - Process: a running program
+  - Process: A running program
   - OS creates and manages processes
 - Each process has the illusion of having the complete CPU, and OS virtualizes CPU
   - At any point in time, we have many processes such as listening to music, browsing the web